HunteRoi/memoire-master/src/robot/README.md

 # E-puck2 Robot WebSocket Server

-A clean architecture implementation of a WebSocket server for controlling e-puck2 robots, built with Python asyncio and following clean architecture principles.
+A clean architecture implementation of a WebSocket server for controlling e-puck2 robots, built with Python 2.7 for Pi Zero W compatibility and following clean architecture principles.

 ## Architecture